 Planned Parenthood knows that knowledge is power.
 That is why Planned Parenthood is the single largest provider of sex education in the United States, reaching 1.5 million people with education and outreach each year.
 When Minnesotans receive quality sex education taught by trained educators, they are given the skills to take control of their own sexual health and the tools to treat their bodies, and the bodies of others, with respect.
-Sex education should cover a wide range of topics from sexually transmitted infections (STIs) to healthy relationships and always be inclusive of LGBTQ+ and non-able bodied Minnesotans.
+Sex education should cover a wide range of topics from sexually transmitted infections (STIs) to healthy relationships, and should always be inclusive of LGBTQ+ folks and people with disabilities.

-Unfortunately, the Minnesota legislature places little to no guidelines on Minnesota schools’ sexual education programs.
+Unfortunately, there are no statewide requirements for teaching comprehensive sex ed in Minnesota schools.
 This creates a stratification of knowledge throughout the state and leaves certain communities more susceptible to outbreaks of STIs and higher rates of unwanted pregnancy.
-Even though medical studies have proven time and time again that abstinence-only sex education programs are ineffective, abstinence-only reigns in Minnesota.

-Currently, Minnesota has no statewide requirements for teaching sex ed. .
-There is no requirement to teach about contraceptives, include consent education, or for sex education to be LGBTQ+ inclusive.
+Currently, Minnesota has no statewide requirements for teaching comprehensive sex education.
+There is no requirement to teach about contraceptives, consent, or LGBTQ+ inclusive topics.

 Education at Planned Parenthood

-The 16 unique education programs provided by Planned Parenthood Minnesota, North Dakota, South Dakota reach more than 40,000 young people and adults each year with information on healthy sexuality, communication, and healthy decision making.
+The 13 unique education programs provided by Planned Parenthood North Central States reach more than 55,000 young people and adults each year with information on healthy sexuality, communication, and healthy decision making.
 All education programs are age-appropriate, inclusive, culturally relevant, and evidence-based.

-Planned Parenthood offers culturally-specific programs that are tailored to the specific cultural, medical, and linguistic needs of Minnesota’s many rich and diverse communities.
-Many of these programs, like Hmong STAR and Native STAND, are peer-to-peer youth education programs that have been found to be the most effective way to communicate information to teens.
+Planned Parenthood offers culturally specific programs that are tailored to the specific cultural, medical, and linguistic needs of Minnesota’s many rich and diverse communities.
+Many of these programs are peer-to-peer youth education programs that have been found to be the most effective way to communicate information to teens.
 Others, like Entre Amigas and Partnership Project, give adults the resources to be a source of information and education within their communities.

 All of Planned Parenthood’s programs incorporate consent language.
-From a condom demonstration to a lesson on healthy relationships, Planned Parenthood educators use scenario-based exercises to highlight the importance and explain the nuances of consent.
+From condom demonstrations to lessons on healthy relationships, Planned Parenthood educators use scenario-based exercises to highlight the importance and explain the nuances of consent.